Yadira Caraveo: Election

 Caraveo was elected in the general election on November 6, 2018, winning 55% of the vote to Republican nominee Rico Figueroa's 39%.

 Tenure

-Caraveo sponsored a bill giving free contraceptives and reproductive care to illegal immigrants citing studies showing the program lowers maternal mortality and infant mortality rates.
-She sponsored a bill that would put an age requirement on some cannabis products, require coroners to conduct a THC test for all "unnatural deaths", and put a cap on potency levels in products.
-The bill was controversial, Caraveo argued it would stop younger people from getting addicted to cannabis and opponents argued testing would be racially motivated.
-The bill was co-sponsored by Republican members of the legislature and disavowed by Democratic House Speaker Alec Garnett.
-She also sponsored or helped craft other bills aimed at improving healthcare, supporting medical workers, early education, and lowering prescription drug costs, among other measures.
+Caraveo sponsored a bill giving free contraceptives and reproductive care to illegal immigrants, citing studies showing that the program lowers maternal mortality and infant mortality rates.
+She sponsored a bill that would put an age requirement on some cannabis products, require coroners to conduct a tetrahydrocannabinol (THC) test for all "unnatural deaths", and put a cap on potency levels in products.
+Caraveo argued the bill would stop younger people from getting addicted to cannabis, while opponents argued testing would be racially motivated.
+The bill was co-sponsored by Republican members of the legislature and disavowed by Democratic House speaker Alec Garnett.
+She was the lead sponsor of a sex education law that prohibited abstinence-only curriculum and required schools to teach students about consent.

 Committees

 During the 73rd general assembly, Caraveo served on the following committees: